 - "Powertrain integration is honestly among the best of any hybrid vehicle out there." -- Motor Trend (2012)

 Acceleration and Power

 The 2013 Toyota Camry Hybrid has a 2.5-liter four-cylinder engine and electric motor that create a total output of 200 horsepower.
-The Camry Hybrid uses an electronically-controlled continuously variable transmission (ECVT) to direct power to the front wheels.
-The EPA estimates the LE model will achieve 43/39 mpg city/highway, and the XLE model should earn 40/38 mpg.
+The Camry Hybrid uses an electronically controlled continuously variable transmission (ECVT) to direct power to the front wheels.
+The EPA estimates the LE model will achieve 43/39 mpg city/highway and the XLE model should earn 40/38 mpg.

 Auto critics are happy with the Camry Hybrid's power.
 Most say the transition between the gas engine and electric motor is excellent, and that the powertrain has plenty of strength for highway passing and stop-and-go driving.
-One test driver was annoyed when he pushed the gas engine hard, saying it is too loud.
+One test driver was annoyed when he pushed the gas engine hard, saying it was too loud.
 Reviewers think the Camry Hybrid’s ECVT is smooth.

 - "The Hybrid is leisurely on takeoff but builds speed quickly to provide peppy acceleration.
 Mid-range throttle response is surprisingly immediate, especially for a hybrid.
 CVT provides smooth power delivery." -- Consumer Guide (2012)

 - "The very first thing I noticed was that the transition between the electric motor and the gasoline motor was seamless - I was not able to detect when the gasoline motor powered on and off." -- Forbes (2012)